 While we don't promote the overuse of caffeinated substances, including the list of teas such as matcha, yerba mate and green tea, when used in moderation these tea types can work in sync with healthy lifestyle practices that naturally energize the body and support long-term wellness.

-Some of the other researched benefits of black tea come from its antioxidant components known as POLYPHENOLS, mainly theaflavins, thearubigins, catechins and flavonoids.
+Some of the researched benefits of black tea come from its antioxidant components known as POLYPHENOLS, mainly theaflavins, thearubigins, catechins and other flavonoids.

 These are some of the main compounds that give black tea its anti-inflammatory properties and support to circulation, cardiovascular health and cognitive functions.